zhenga8533/bbvw-wiki/docs/pokemon/qwilfish-hisui.md

 ### Sprites

-Qwilfish-Hisui has no sprites available in Blaze Black/Volt White.
+Qwilfish Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries